Last updated on August 18th, 2024 at 04:30 pm

 Milkweed

-Milkweed (Asclepias) is of particular importance as it is the only foodsource for monarch catepillars.
+Milkweed (Asclepias) is of particular importance as it is the sole food source for monarch caterpillars.
 This is especially vital when considering the monarch population has declined by 90% since 1997.
-Popular varieties include showy milkweed (A. speciosa), swamp milkweed (A. incarnata), both with pink flowers, and butterfly weed (A. tuberosa) with orange blooms (pictured).
+Be sure to watch for monarch eggs on the underside of leaves.

 Collect seed pods in the fall when they become dried and start to crack open.
 This will help prevent the spread where you don’t want them, and also make some other people happy when you share.
 The seeds are easy to germinate and there are always people who will take them off your hands.